SoftwareObservatorium/lasso/doc/examples/TestGeneration.md

-# Examples forfor Unit Test Generation
+# Examples for Unit Test Generation

 ## Obtain new Tests using `EvoSuiteGenerateClass`